Radioactive iodine uptake

 - At 24 hours: 8% to 25%

-Some testing centers only measure at 24 hours.
+Some testing centers only measure only 24 hours.
 Values may vary depending on the amount of iodine in your diet.
 Normal value ranges may vary slightly among different labs.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

-Higher-than-normal uptake may be due to an overactive thyroid gland caused by:
+Higher-than-normal uptake may be due to an overactive thyroid gland.
+The most common cause is Graves disease.